infoyouth/infoyouth.github.io/_posts/2024-11-28-c-control-statements-decision-making.md

 }
 ```

-**Commented Output:** `You are a minor!`
+**Output:** `You are a minor!`

 ### <span style="color:#8e44ad">`if-else if-else` Statement</span>

 Handles multiple conditions sequentially.
-The first condition that evaluates to true will have its associated block executed; the rest are skipped.
+The first condition that evaluates to
+true will have its associated block executed; the rest are skipped.

 ```c
 #include <stdio.h>